-As the world's fourth-largest energy major and an integrated operator working across the entire oil and gas value chain, we aim to produce affordable, reliable and clean energy.
+As a major energy player and an integrated operator across the entire oil and gas value chain, we aim to produce affordable, reliable and clean energy.
 To put this ambition into practice and become the responsible energy major in today's complex environment, we rely on our key strengths, working every day to develop a diversified portfolio and focusing particularly on our expertise in deep offshore production and liquefied natural gas (LNG).

 A global, diversified and balanced oil and gas portfolio

-At Total, more than 13,000 people in some 50 countries help supply our customers with the energy they need through their commitment every day to oil and gas exploration and production.
-In 2017, our teams produced 2.57 million barrels of oil equivalent per day.
+At Total, around 13,000 people in some 50 countries help supply our customers with the energy they need through their commitment every day to oil and gas exploration and production.
+In 2018, our teams produced 2.8 million barrels of oil equivalent per day.

 We operate in all the main oil and gas production regions, from Asia to Africa, Russia, the Middle East, the United States and the North Sea.
 We leverage cutting-edge technologies for the complex oil and gas projects – onshore, offshore, conventional and unconventional – that we run all over the world.
 Our portfolio is balanced and diverse, with our expertise clearly demonstrated by the start-up of 14 major projects and the launch of more than ten new developments all over the world in 2017 and 2018.